 Current Projects

-Identifying areas of avian abundance and richness to prioritize renewable energy exclusion zones in Colorado
+Identifying areas of avian abundance and richness to minimize effects from renewable energy in Colorado

 Objectives 1) Use eBird occurrence and richness predictions to evaluate spatial overlap with predicted renewable energy development in Colorado, and 2) create a decision tool to evaluate tradeoffs in optimizing renewable energy development areas that minimizes conflicts with birds.

-Team: Jonathon Crossley (M.S.
-Student), Brian Gerber (PI), and Casey Setash from Colorado Parks and Wildlife.
+Team: Jonathan Crossley (M.S.
+Student), Brian Gerber (USGS CRU / CSU), and Casey Setash (Colorado Parks and Wildlife).

-Using non-indidual based data and modeling to estimate New England Cottaintail Abundance
+Using non-individual based data and modeling to estimate New England Cottaintail Abundance

 Objectives 1) Evaluate the attributes of the spatial count statistical model to estimate abundance using simulation, and 2) integrate spatial count and telemetry data to estimate the abundance of New England cottontails to inform translocation decisions.

-Team: Edwige Bellier (Postdoctoral Researcher), Amy Mayer (Research Associate), Brian Gerber (PI), David Kalb, and Dylan Ferreira and the RI Department of Environmental Management, Fish and Wildlife Division.
+Team: Edwige Bellier (Postdoctoral Researcher), Amy Mayer (Research Associate), Brian Gerber (USGS CRU / CSU), David Kalb (Rhode Island DEM) and Dylan Ferreira (Rhode Island DEM).

 Animal Diel Ecology